 So how many days off are there exactly?

-Just this Monday (May 21, 2019), news broke that we might have yet another holiday to enjoy in September.
-The Senate passed a bill on it’s third and final reading that declares September 8, which is the commemoration of the birth of the Blessed Virgin Mary, a special working holiday.
+On May 21, 2019, the Senate passed a bill on it’s third and final reading that declares September 8, which is the commemoration of the birth of the Blessed Virgin Mary, a special working holiday.

-House Bill No.7856 passed the Senate unanimously and now just needs to be signed into law by the president.
-Being a special working holiday means that, if an employer has an employee come into work on that day, they need to pay them their basic rate.
+House Bill No.7856 passed the Senate unanimously and September 8 became a special working holiday means that, if an employer has an employee come into work on that day, they need to pay them their basic rate.

 |Date||Day of the week||Observance||Type|